-Customer data segmentation is the process of grouping your users according to specific characteristics and behaviours.
+Customer segmentation is the process of grouping your users according to specific characteristics and behaviours.

-It would be impossible to serve all of your customers as individual users!
+After all, it would be impossible to serve all of your customers as individual users.
 But thanks to intelligent customer segmentation, you can support users at scale while still retaining a personal touch.

 You can also use this data to build out your Ideal Customer Profile (ICP) and optimise your marketing efforts accordingly.
 We like to use a mix of Jobs To Be Done, customer personas, and behavioural segmentation to build out our ICP.